nodejs/diagnostics/docs/AsyncWrap/README.md

 socket.connect(req, address, port);
 ```

-This example uses two handle objects.
-The first one (`TCPConnectWrap`) is for
+The first one (`TCPConnectWrap`) is for connecting the socket, the second
-connecting the socket, the second one (`TCP`) is for maintaining the connection.
+one (`TCP`) is for maintaining the connection.

 `TCPConnectWrap` gets its information by setting properties on the handle
 object, like `address` and `port`.
 Those properties are read by the C++ layer,
 but can also be inspected from the AsyncWrap hooks.
 When the handle is create
 using `new TCPConnectWrap()` the `init` hook is called.

-A `oncomplete` property is also set, this is the callback for when the connection is made or failed.
+A `oncomplete` property is also set, this is the callback for when the
+connection is made or failed.
 Just before calling `oncomplete` the `before` hook
 is called, just after the `after` hook is called.

 The `TCP` handle works exactly the same way, except that the information